Get Comfortable Being Uncomfortable

 “Every problem is a gift – without problems we would not grow.” – Anthony Robbins

-We won’t know how strong we are until we are tested, because under normal circumstances we are not likely to challenge ourselves until it matters.
-When life is pleasant why would we want to step out of our comfort zone?
+We won’t know how strong we are until we are tested, because under normal circumstances, we are not likely to challenge ourselves until it matters.
+When life is pleasant, why would we step out of our comfort zone?
 We will remain comfortable until motivation calls us to take action.
 We might experience inner turmoil because we are not accustomed to the discomfort that accompanies it.
-The Navy Seals are accustomed to stepping out of their comfort zone because their job requires them to work in danger zones.
+Yet, the Navy Seals are accustomed to stepping out of their comfort zone because their job requires them to work in danger zones.
 If they are comfortable, it is unlikely they will engage the enemy when it matters.

 Closer to home, most of us needn’t get out of our comfort zone often.
 So, when problems emerge, we don’t have the coping skills to deal with it.
 You might have read books that promote stepping out of your comfort zone daily, yet how many people follow the advice?
-To further illustrate this view, late last year I was out shopping for groceries and heard a cry for help from a young girl.
-As a first aid responder, I ran over to discover her colleague having an epileptic seizure on the floor.
+To further illustrate this idea, late last year I was out shopping for groceries and heard a cry for help from a young girl.
+As someone trained in First Aid, I ran over to discover her colleague having an epileptic seizure on the floor.
 My first reaction was to stay calm and assess the situation, otherwise I am of no use to the injured person.
 What took place in the moments that followed was an example of people coming together to reveal their best selves.

-Passers-by who were out shopping stopped to offer aid.
+Passers-by who were out shopping stopped to offer help.
 Some called the ambulance; others were on the phone to her mother and creating a makeshift barrier to keep her comfortable so she didn’t injure herself during the seizure.
 After the ambulance arrived and took her to hospital, I walked away feeling confident that when it matters, people bring their best selves to the moment.
-This reinforces the point that greatness shows up in the moment of the decision to act.
+This reinforces the point that greatness shows up in the decision’s moment to act.
 Maybe you’ve witnessed something similar in your own life where people acted out of the goodness of their heart?

 Let Go Of What You Can’t Control

-It is difficult to step out of our comfort zone and the reason why we must do it often.
-Greatness resides within us and can be summoned when needed.
+It is difficult to step out of our comfort zone, and therefore we must do it often.
+Greatness lives within us and can be summoned when needed.
 The adage use it or lose it highlights the need to engage our greatest self to reinforce our motivation muscle.
 We can overcome any problem, while feeling confident we are in control.
 This involves rising above our initial struggle and having an effective strategy to confront it.
 Have you noticed in the hours or days after a problem, it seems smaller in scale?
-This is because we are less emotionally invested.
+This is because we are less emotionally invested in it.
 The key is to bring this same composure when we next experience a problem.

 We want to control what is in our power and let go of what we cannot control.
 It is no use beating ourselves up over something we have little control over.
 Drawing on my earlier example of my client Joe, it is beyond his power to control the rate at which his body heals.
 However, he can do the right things such as manage his rehabilitation, nutrition, rest, sleep and hope it is enough to completely recover.
 This way, he works within the limits of his healing instead of trying to push things faster, otherwise further damage will occur.
 For example, it would be foolish of him to think he can run within 2—4 weeks following an ACL tear.
 His frustration and anger do little to speed up the healing process, it only delays it.